 “In terms of staff, we have 20 developers and contractors that make up our educational video and virtual reality team.
 They are responsible for capturing imagery and footage to use in virtual reality [VR] scenarios, developing contextualised videos and creating interactive content.”

-What does the future hold for Kathryn – and for online learning?
+What does the future hold for Kathryn – and for adult education online?

 “The future of online learning is very exciting.
 I think we will see an explosion of virtual and augmented reality across the vocational training industry that will be used for simulated learning and assessment.
 I think we have a few years to wait before the price of development goes down a little and the technology becomes more mainstream.
 Learner analytics and big data will also play a much bigger role for feedback and engagement with trainers in the future.

 “The challenge for the market can be seen in the struggle around contextualisation of learning and work environments.
 The Australian experience is different to other countries.
 In contrast, the training developed in Asia does not always meet the needs of the local market.
 Automation is dramatically affecting many trade areas.
 Consequently, keeping up with technology is a real challenge for training in the future.